-RELIEF FROM D OOUBLE TAXATION 1.
-In the In the case of, double taxation will be relieved as follows: 2. amer resid nded from time to tim e without changing the the limitations of the law of the United State general principle hereof), the United States dit against the United States tax on incom shall allow to a a) the income tax paid or accrued to by or on behalf of such resident or citize n; and b) b) in the case of a United States company owning at least 10 percent of the voting stock of a company that is a resident of and from which the United States company receives dividends, the income tax paid or accrued to by or on behalf of the payor with respect to the profits out of which the dividends are paid.
+- 1. In the case of , double taxation will be relieved as follows: - 2.
+In accordance with the provisions and subject to the limitations of the law of the United States (as it may be amended from time to time without changing the general principle hereof), the United States shall allow to a resident or citizen of the United States as a credit against the United States tax on income applicable to residents and citizens: - a) the income tax paid or accrued to by or on behalf of such resident or citizen; and - b) in the case of a United States company owning at least 10 percent of the voting stock of a company that is a resident of and from which the United States company receives dividends, the income tax paid or accrued to by or on behalf of the payor with respect to the profits out of which the dividends are paid.

 For the purposes of this paragraph, the taxes referred to in subparagraph (a) of paragraph 3 and paragraph 4 of Article 2 (Taxes Covered) shall be considered income taxes.

-3. For the purposes of applying paragraph 2 of this Article, an item of gross income, as determined under the law of the United States, derived by a resident of the United States that, under this Convention, may be taxed inshall be deemed to be income from sources in 4.
-Wher Where a United States citizen is a resident of: a) a) with respect to items of income, profit or gain that under the provisions of this Convention are exempt from United States tax or that are subject to a reduced rate of United States tax when derived by a resident of who is not a United States citizen, shall allow as a credit against tax only the tax paid, if any, that the United States may impose under the provisions of this Convention other than taxes that may be imposed solely by reason of citizenship under paragraph 4 of Article 1 (General Scope); b) gain referred to in s United States tax th this paragraph; the subparagraph (a) of this ne income tax paid to credit so allowed sha mpute United States tax on those items of it paragraph, the United States shall allow as after the credit referred to in subpart of the United States and the united States are the portion of the United States are the paragraph (a) of this paragraph (b) of this paragraph (c) of the paragraph (d) a credit against paragraph (a) of ates tax that is for the exclusive purpose of relieving double taxation in the United States under subparagraph (b) of this paragraph, items of income, profit or gain referred to in subparagraph (a) of this paragraph shall be deemed to arise in \\\\\ to the extent necessary to avoid double taxation of such income under subparagraph (b) of this paragraph.
+- 3. For the purposes of applying paragraph 2 of this Article, an item of gross income, as determined under the law of the United States, derived by a resident of the United States that, under this Convention, may be taxed in shall be deemed to be income from sources in - 4.
+Where a United States citizen is a resident of - a) with respect to items of income, profit or gain that under the provisions of this Convention are exempt from United States tax or that are subject to a reduced rate of United States tax when derived by a resident of who is not a United States citizen, shall allow as a credit against tax only the tax paid, if any, that the United States may impose under the provisions of this Convention other than taxes that may be imposed solely by reason of citizenship under paragraph 4 of Article 1 (General Scope); - b) for purposes of applying paragraph 2 to compute United States tax on those items of income, profit or gain referred to in subparagraph (a) of this paragraph, the United States shall allow as a credit against United States tax the income tax paid to after the credit referred to in subparagraph (a) of this paragraph; the credit so allowed shall not reduce the portion of the United States tax that is creditable against the tax in accordance with subparagraph (a) of this paragraph; and - c) for the exclusive purpose of relieving double taxation in the United States under subparagraph (b) of this paragraph, items of income, profit or gain referred to in subparagraph (a) of this paragraph shall be deemed to arise in to the extent necessary to avoid double taxation of such income under subparagraph (b) of this paragraph.